Kinetic isotope effect: Secondary kinetic isotope effects

 A secondary kinetic isotope effect (SKIE) is observed when no bond to the isotopically labeled atom in the reactant is broken or formed.
 SKIEs tend to be much smaller than PKIEs; however, secondary deuterium isotope effects can be as large as 1.4 per ^{2}H atom, and techniques have been developed to measure heavy-element isotope effects to very high precision, so SKIEs are still very useful for elucidating reaction mechanisms.

 For the aforementioned nucleophilic substitution reactions, secondary hydrogen KIEs at the α-carbon provide a direct means to distinguish between S_{N}1 and S_{N}2 reactions.
 It has been found that S_{N}1 reactions typically lead to large SKIEs, approaching to their theoretical maximum at about 1.22, while S_{N}2 reactions typically yield SKIEs that are very close to or less than 1.
 KIEs greater than 1 are called normal kinetic isotope effects, while KIEs less than 1 are called inverse kinetic isotope effects (IKIE).
 In general, smaller force constants in the transition state are expected to yield a normal KIE, and larger force constants in the transition state are expected to yield an IKIE when stretching vibrational contributions dominate the KIE.

-The magnitudes of such SKIEs at the α-carbon atom are largely determined by the C_{α}-H(^{2}H) vibrations.
-For an S_{N}1 reaction, since the carbon atom is converted into an sp^{2} hybridized carbenium ion during the transition state for the rate-determining step with an increase in C_{α}-H(^{2}H) bond order, an IKIE would be expected if only the stretching vibrations were important.
+The magnitudes of such SKIEs at the α-carbon atom are largely determined by the C_{α}–H(^{2}H) vibrations.
+For an S_{N}1 reaction, since the carbon atom is converted into an sp^{2} hybridized carbenium ion during the transition state for the rate-determining step with an increase in C_{α}–H(^{2}H) bond order, an IKIE would be expected if only the stretching vibrations were important.
 The observed large normal KIEs are found to be caused by significant out-of-plane bending vibrational contributions when going from the reactants to the transition state of carbenium ion formation.
 For S_{N}2 reactions, bending vibrations still play an important role for the KIE, but stretching vibrational contributions are of more comparable magnitude, and the resulting KIE may be normal or inverse depending on the specific contributions of the respective vibrations.

 Theory

+General theory

 Theoretical treatment of isotope effects relies heavily on transition state theory, which assumes a single potential energy surface for the reaction, and a barrier between the reactants and the products on this surface, on top of which resides the transition state.
 The KIE arises largely from the changes to vibrational ground states produced by the isotopic perturbation along the minimum energy pathway of the potential energy surface, which may only be accounted for with quantum mechanical treatments of the system.
 Depending on the mass of the atom that moves along the reaction coordinate and nature (width and height) of the energy barrier, quantum tunneling may also make a large contribution to an observed KIE and may need to be separately considered, in addition to the "semi-classical" transition state theory model.